zaidrhs/video_translator_project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License with the following condition: The code cannot be used for business purposes without explicit permission from the author.
+For further details, see the LICENSE file for details.